Acoustic chamber – how does it work and where to use it?

 Usually, anechoic chamber comes with the following standard features:

-• Double or single wall and ceiling acoustic panel construction
+- Double or single wall and ceiling acoustic panel construction,

-• Acoustically non reflective interior lighting
+- Acoustically non reflective interior lighting,

-• Interior non-reflective cable floor system
+- Interior non-reflective cable floor system,

-• Wedge acoustic door
+- Wedge acoustic door.

 Types of acoustic chambers and their specific applications

 One type of an acoustic chamber is the anechoic chamber.
-This type of space is commonly used in acoustics to conduct experiments in “free field” conditions, free-field meaning that there are no reflected signals.
+This type of space is commonly used in acoustics to conduct experiments in “free field” conditions, free-field meaning that there are no reflected waves.
 These acoustic chambers are constructed with the interior surfaces lined with anechoic wedges providing up to 100% absorption of the incident sound energy, making them echo-free.

 Another type of an acoustic chamber is a reverberation room.
 It is designed so that the walls, floor and ceiling reflect almost all the sound back into the room.
 It is the opposite of an anechoic chamber and is used for different types of acoustical testing.